flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 # Experimental Version

 The Experimental version is a test version to find problems, issues and to improve functionality based on your feedback.
-It is not meant to be used for daily **use or serious flights with** an Online ATC service.
+It is <span style=color:red>**not**</span> meant to be used for **daily use or serious flights with** an Online ATC service.

 {--